de-Padua/de-Padua/README.md

-### I'm Antônio de Pádua , a full-time full-stack developer

-- 🔭 I’m currently working on my personal project Basel,a task manager for teams.

-- 🌱 I’m currently learning Express and Node

-- ❓ Ask me about anything related to MERN stack and related technologies
+### Hello there! 👋 I'm a passionate full-stack engineer with expertise in JavaScript and TypeScript.
+My tech stack includes Express, Node.js, React, and Next.js.

 <br/>